-- MOG (myelin oligodendrocyte glycoprotein)-IgG disorders are CNS inflammatory diseases, distinct from multiple sclerosis and NMO-spectrum disorders. - Unlike multiple sclerosis and neuromyelitis optica spectrum disorder (NMOSD), individuals with MOG antibody-associated disease (MOGAD) can have a monophasic or relapsing course.34 - Diagnosis is based on the clinical presentation, MRI findings, and the presence of auto-antibodies - Clinical features of individuals with MOGAD include34 - Optic neuritis - Bilateral optic neuritis is common at onset, and seems to be more frequent in individuals with MOGAD than with those with multiple sclerosis or neuromyelitis optica spectrum disorder (NMOSD).34 - Vision returns quickly with return to normal or near normal visual acuity following treatment with intravenous corticosteroids.34 - Transverse myelitis - May be short segment - Longitudinally extensive transverse myelitis (≥3 vertebral segments of the spinal cord) - Cauda equine and peripheral nerve root involvement can occur (lumbar spine imaging is indicated)45 - Can occur as an isolated episode of transverse myelitis, as a component of ADEM or in conjunction with optic neuritis.34 - T2 spinal cord lesions often are centrally located and can be restricted to the grey matter producing the "H sign" on MRI - 20%-25% of spinal cord lesions in individuals with MOGAD do not involved the grey matter.34 - Most T2 lesions resolve or reduce in size substantially on follow up MRI - Brainstem encephalitis - Encephalitis with seizures - May be associated with cortical edema and leptomeningeal enhancement45 - Acute disseminated encephalomyelitis (ADEM) - Occurs mainly in children but can occur in adults. - Tumefactive brain lesions - Cranial neuropathies
+- MOG (myelin oligodendrocyte glycoprotein)-IgG disorders are CNS inflammatory diseases, distinct from multiple sclerosis and NMO-spectrum disorders. - Unlike multiple sclerosis and neuromyelitis optica spectrum disorder (NMOSD), individuals with MOG antibody-associated disease (MOGAD) can have a monophasic or relapsing course.34 - Relapses are more common in the first six months after the first episode. - An acute relapse is considered when an individual with MOGAD develops new neurologic signs or symptoms at least 30 days following the previous event. - Diagnosis is based on the clinical presentation, MRI findings, and the presence of auto-antibodies. - Clinical features of individuals with MOGAD include34 - Optic neuritis - Bilateral optic neuritis is common at onset, and seems to be more frequent in individuals with MOGAD than with those with multiple sclerosis or neuromyelitis optica spectrum disorder (NMOSD).34 - Vision improves quickly with return to normal or near normal visual acuity following treatment with intravenous corticosteroids.34 - Transverse myelitis - Cauda equina and peripheral nerve root involvement can occur (lumbar spine imaging is indicated)45 - Can occur as an isolated episode of transverse myelitis, as a component of ADEM or in conjunction with optic neuritis.34 - T2 spinal cord lesions often are centrally located and can be restricted to the grey matter producing the "H sign" on MRI34 - Most T2 lesions resolve or reduce in size substantially on follow up MRI - Brainstem encephalitis - Encephalitis with seizures45 - Acute disseminated encephalomyelitis (ADEM) - Occurs mainly in children but can occur in adults. - Tumefactive brain lesions - Cranial neuropathies